waynehet/classz.github.io/_posts/2022-12-01-favourite_quotes.markdown

 [Myron Tribus](https://en.wikipedia.org/wiki/Myron_Tribus)

 <!-- ![Mark Twain]({{site.baseurl}}/assets/Mark_Twain.jpg){:width="100px"} -->
 > The secret of getting ahead is getting started.
-The secret of getting started is breaking your complex, overwhelming tasks into small manageable tasks, and then starting on the first one.<br>
+The secret of getting started is breaking your complex, overwhelming tasks into small manageable tasks, and then starting on the first one.<br><br>
+It usually takes more than three weeks to prepare a good impromptu speech.<br>
 [Mark Twain](https://en.wikipedia.org/wiki/Mark_Twain)

 <!-- ![Charles Darwin]({{site.baseurl}}/assets/charles_darwin.jpg){:width="100px"} -->